JeremiahKaren/35percent.github.io/_posts/2017-01-21-aylesbury-southwark-recieve-permission-to-challenge-cpo-decision.md

 Enter text in [Markdown](http://daringfireball.net/projects/markdown/).
 Use the toolbar above, or click the **?** button for formatting help.

-Southwark Council finally got permission to make a case against the the Secretary of State's refusal to grant a co
+Southwark Council finally got permission to make a case against the the Secretary of State, for his refusal of their CPO request against Aylesbury leaseholders.
+It was Southwark's second time of asking and there can now be a full court hearing, involving all parties, including the leaseholders, probably around April.